Nikon D60 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D60 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Nikon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D60 and the Ricoh GR II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.